cyberark/BlobHunter/README.md

 For any question or feedback, please contact [DanielNiv](https://github.com/DanielNiv), [Asaf Hecht](https://twitter.com/Hechtov) and CyberArk Labs.

+This project is not accepting contributions at this time.

 ## License

 Copyright (c) 2021 CyberArk Software Ltd. All rights reserved.
 Licensed under the MIT License.
 For the full license text see [`LICENSE`](LICENSE).